kletobias/p2022/_posts/2022-08-16-optimization-loss-function.md

 ---
 layout: distillnew
-title: 'The Math Behind "Stepping The Weights"'
+title: 'The Math Behind<br>"Stepping The Weights"'
 date: 2022-08-16 16:00:00
 description: 'In this article we highlight a key concept in the Stochastic Gradient Descent and explore the basics, that this optimization algorithm is derived of.'